laurenmengert/A-Game-Of-War/README.md

  **Insert Link Here**

 # Next Steps

-Moving forward, I would add code to make it so the user can visually see when a tie happens.
-Currently my JavaScript deals with a tie in the proper manner, but does not display anything on the screen other than the increase in cards for the winner of that tie.
+First, I would add code to make it so the user can visually see when a tie happens.
+Currently my JavaScript deals with a tie in the proper manner, but does not display the 3 cards played on the screen during the tie, it just updates the score with those cards.

+Secondly, I would like to add some code that allows a player to enter a tie with less than 4 cards, and be able to play through the tie with whatever amount of cards they have left.
+As it stands now, the other player is automatically declared the winner if their opponent enters a tie with less than 4 cards.
+Secondly

+Lastly, I would like add some responsive design using media queries so that my game can be played on other devices.